therkildsen-lab/genomic-data-analysis/README.md

 ## Genotype likelihood estimation

-Use the [get_beagle.sh](https://github.com/therkildsen-lab/genomic-data-analysis/blob/master/scripts/get_beagle.sh) script to get genotype likelihoods for distinct sites (sites file from SNP calling script) in beagle format.
+Use the [get_beagle.sh](https://github.com/therkildsen-lab/genomic-data-analysis/blob/master/scripts/get_beagle.sh) script to get genotype likelihoods for distinct sites (e.g. sites file from SNP calling script) in beagle format.

 Run the script using the following command with nohup from the script directory: